nbeaver/restructuredtext-demo/demo.rst

 Relative and absolute links both work.

-For example, we can make a relative link to `the source file`_ in the parent directory.
+For example, we can make a relative link to `the source file`_ in the parent directory, or link to the same `file inline <../demo.rst>`_.

-.. _the source file: ../reStructuredText.rst
+.. _the source file: ../demo.rst

 Absolute links are done similarly.